mug3njutsu/CTFwriteups/Africahackon/Steg_FTW(1st).md

 ```

 ## Detailed solution
 Doing a bit of research on digital ink steg, led me to one java tool that could successfuly decrypt digital ink steg.
-The DIIT project can be found at http://diit.sourceforge.net/.
-Download the tool and load the image.
-I used the battle steg algorithm which successfully decrypted the concealed image to a text file
+The DIIT project can be found at http://diit.sourceforge.net/.Download the tool and load the image.I used the battle steg algorithm which successfully decrypted the concealed image to a text file

 ![image info](./files/diit.png)

 ## Takeaways